 Summary

-Read the full fact sheet- Epilepsy is a common condition of the brain in which a person has a tendency to have recurrent unprovoked seizures.
+Read the full fact sheet- Epilepsy is a common condition of the brain where a person has a tendency to have recurrent unprovoked seizures.

 - Safety precautions should be sensible and relevant to the person, with a balance between risk and restrictions.